grails-plugins/grails-rest-client-builder/README.md

 ## Basic Usage

+For API-style documentation refer to the [Groovydocs](http://springsource.github.io/grails-data-mapping/rest-client/api/index.html)

-Main entry point is the `grails.plugins.rest.client.RestBuilder` class.
+The main entry point is the [grails.plugins.rest.client.RestBuilder](http://springsource.github.io/grails-data-mapping/rest-client/api/grails/plugins/rest/client/RestBuilder.html) class.
 Construct and use one of the REST "verbs".

 A `GET` request: